 Our goal for this 5th annual event is to engage our community of Peterborough and surrounding area to make a difference in the lives of others!
 In order to do this, we will provide and volunteer to package One Million Meals using Kids Against Hunger Canada’s model of food packaging.
-Individuals from various social, religious, sport, school, business and municipal groups may form teams to assemble the meals, for which they have fundraised to package, in a two hour shift period.
+Individuals from various social, religious, sport, school, business and municipal groups may form teams to assemble the meals, for which they have fundraised to package, in a two-hour shift period.
+There are 3 time shifts to choose from during the day (see below).

 Annually, this is a fun, exciting and meaningful opportunity for citizens to positively impact the lives of others!
 Join us for the opportunity to make a major difference in the lives of others while having fun!